prof-rossetti/gwu-badm-2301-201509/resources/post-mortem/student-feedback.md

 > Understand that not everyone has a basic understanding of how to use some of the software we use in class

 > Assume that students have no idea about the course material when teaching it.

+#### More Focus on Spreadsheets

+Some students expressed a desire to spend more time working with spreadsheets.

+> I would have liked to focus more on using MS Excel in business settings

+> Wanted to work more with excel and get a better handle on it

+> I wanted to learn more about microsoft excel, powerpoint & word that I would use more often than SQL or making a website